 - We are often moving from hotel to hotel, especially when we are on a road trip and found that it’s easier to remember where things are in our carry-on or purse if we pack the same way every time.
 It’s a muscle memory trick we use so that we instantly know where to find something or we know if something is missing.
 This method of packing saves you from wracking your brain wondering if the earplugs are in the left pocket or the right pocket.

-– The same goes for packing cubes if you use them (if you don’t, you really should).
-Put the same items in each colour coded packing cube and you’ll always know where everything belongs.
+- The same goes for packing cubes if you use them (if you don’t, you really should).
+Put the same items in each colour coded packing cube and you’ll always know where everything belongs in your checked bags.

 4. Wear proper pants and a jacket with pockets to the airport

-– Yoga pants and a sweatshirt are comfortable, but they don’t have pockets.
+- Yoga pants and a sweatshirt are comfortable especially for long haul flights.
 A better idea would be to wear pants with pockets or at least a jacket with pockets so that you have somewhere to tuck your boarding pass, passport, mp3 player, cell phone, etc.

-– Also, your chances are higher of getting an upgrade if you dress up a bit and look presentable.
+- Also, your chances are higher of getting an upgrade to first class if you dress up a bit and look presentable to the flight attendant.

 5. Don’t wear a belt to the airport